 - The school's SENCo is Mrs K Clark.

 - Email: sendco@crawshawbooth.lancs.sch.uk

 - Office Telephone: 01706 228664

-- Mrs Clark will complete the National Award for SEN Coordination in February 2024.
+- Mrs Clark completed the National Award for SEND Coordination in 2024.

-- The SEN advocate on the Senior Leadership Team is Mrs N Holden.
+- The SEND advocate on the Senior Leadership Team is Mrs N Holden.

-This policy explains how Crawshawbooth Primary School makes provision for children with SEND, in line with the school ethos and with current legislative requirements (SEND Code of Practice 2015, Equality Act 2010).
+This policy explains how Crawshawbooth Primary School makes provision for children with SEND, in line with the school ethos and with current legislative requirements (SEND Code of Practice 2014, Equality Act 2010).